 Other Bikepacking Food Tips

 - Always keep some emergency food on hand in case that small town store is closed or a mechanical issue delays you by a day.
+I recommend a packet of Ramen and a few protein bars stored deep in your seat bag where you won’t be tempted to break into them.

 More Bikepacking Resources